 The best Christmas lights in Athens are seen at:

 Join the Christmas festivities at Syntagma Square where a winter wonderland awaits you.
-The city’s central square and the streets leading to it are illuminated, decorated, and set to welcome the holiday season with a variety of displays and activities.
+The city’s central square and the streets leading to it are decorated and set to welcome the holiday season with a variety of displays and activities.

 Christmas festivities at Syntagma Square include:

-Many Christmas special shows such as plays, concerts, ballet performances, etc. take place at various indoor and outdoor venues across Athens.
+Many Christmas special shows including plays, concerts, ballet performances, etc. take place at various indoor and outdoor venues across Athens.
 While some of these events may be free, others require you to buy your ticket before seats run out.

 Some of the most popular Christmas shows in Athens are: